demisto/content/Packs/Safewalk/Integrations/SafewalkManagement/SafewalkManagement_description.md

 ## Create an API token.

-The following steps generates an API token key to be able to comunicate with your Safewalk server
+An API token is required for communicating with your Safewalk server.

 To create an API token, follow these steps: